TheStarAlight/eTraj.jl/docs/src/index.md

     It is shown that *OrdinaryDiffEq@6.51* and *DiffEqGPU@1.26* runs well on Windows 10 (10.0.19044), Ubuntu (22.04.1 LTS) and Manjaro Linux (?).

-### Configuring Python and pyscf
+### Configuring Python and PySCF

-Currently the MOADK and WFAT features related to molecules rely on the [pyscf](https://github.com/pyscf/pyscf) python package, which doesn't support Windows platform. *SemiclassicalSFI.jl* calls the pyscf using the [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) package.
+Currently the [MO-ADK](@ref MOADK) and [WFAT](@ref WFAT) features related to molecules rely on the [PySCF](https://github.com/pyscf/pyscf) python package, which doesn't support Windows platform. *SemiclassicalSFI.jl* calls the PySCF using the [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) package.
 There are two ways to set up the Python environment used by PyCall, here we suggest using your local Python environment for convenience.

 To correctly set up the configuration of PyCall, first, set the `PYTHON` environment variable to your Python executable, and build the PyCall package: